Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$

 Then there is a subsequence which converges by Arzela-Ascoli's theorem to a bounded function $v_0$ on $X_0$.
-If there is a subsequence $n_k$ such that $u(n_k)$ takes its maximum value in finite time, then $v_0$ is not zero since the point where the supremum is attained has an accumulation point $z_0$ where $v_0(z_0) =1$.
+If there is a subsequence $n_k$ such that $u(n_k)$ takes its maximum value on a compact set $\{ -t \leq x_3 \leq t\}$, then $v_0$ is not identically zero since the point where the supremum is attained has an accumulation point $z_0$ where $v_0(z_0) =1$.

 In the case where $u(n)$ take its maximum value at infinity, $v_0$ could be zero.
 Consider the point $\bar z(n)=(\bar x(n), \bar y (n))$ on the annulus where $u(n) (\bar x(n),\bar y(n)) = \frac12 \sup _{X_n} |u (n)|$ and $\bar y(n) \longrightarrow \infty$.
 We consider curves $\gamma (\bar y(n)) = X_n\cap \{y=\bar y(n)\}$ and we can find a divergent subsequence $y _{n_k}$, such that $ X_{k}=\pi (iy_{n_k},0,...0)X_{n_k}(x,y)=X_{n_k}(x,y+y_{n_k})$ is converging to an annulus $X_1$, with spectral data $(a,b, \xi_{\l,1})$ (since $a_n \to a$ and $\tau_n \to \tau_0$).